vuejs/vitepress/docs/guide/extending-default-theme.md

 ## Customizing CSS

 To apply custom CSS, you first need to create a custom VitePress theme.
-Place the following code into `.vitepress/theme/index.js` which imports the default theme and adds an additional CSS file to the bundle:
+Place the following code into `.vitepress/theme/index.js` (or `.ts` if you prefer TypeScript).
+This imports the default theme and adds an additional CSS file to the bundle:

 ::: code-group
 ```js [.vitepress/theme/index.js]